box-ml/iris-classification-logistic-regression/README.md

 The trained model will be exported to the file: *iris_logistic_regression.pkl*

 # Box.ml
-In order to make your model available from anywhere, login into [box.ml](https://box.ml/login), select or create a new Deployment, then drag & drop the file *iris_logistic_regression.pkl* in the box, similar to the image below.
+In order to make your model available from anywhere: 1) login into [box.ml](https://box.ml/login), 2) select or create a new Deployment, 3) drag and drop the file *iris_logistic_regression.pkl* in the box, similar to the image below.
 Your model will be ready-to-use in a second.

 ![Box.ml drop model box](img/drop.png)